 To follow this route, head east from Muskogee to Tahlequah where you'll join up with Highway 82 going north.
 Motor alongside Lake Hudson to the town of Salina and then catch Highway 20 north to Langley visiting Spavinaw Area at Grand Lake State Park or the Cherokee Area of Grand Lake State Park for a healthy dose of natural beauty.
 It's a short ride east on Highway 28 to the junction of Highway 59 where you'll turn south and cruise the scenic twists and turns to 59/412.
 Park your bike and hike to the base of a 77-foot waterfall at Natural Falls State Park where parts of the movie Where the Red Fern Grows were filmed.
 Just down the highway from Natural Falls is the Cherokee Casino at West Siloam Springs featuring 50,000 square feet of casino gaming thrills, Twisters bar and a delicious menu at the Sidewalk Cafe.
 After a break for a little nature and a chance to try your luck at the casino, climb aboard your motorcycle and ride south until Highway 59 meets Highway 62 where you'll head west back to Muskogee.

 Adventure awaits you on this road where every mile is a delight.
 Exhilarating ribbons of pavement wind through ancient mountains that step higher and higher in smoky blue layers that stretch to the horizon.
-You're in Choctaw country now, an area known as "Little Dixie" for its politics, its southern comfort food and its unmistakable hospitality.
+You're in Choctaw country now, an area known for its southern comfort food and unmistakable hospitality.

 This ride to remember starts as you head east on Highway 16 out of Muskogee and junction with Highway 10 heading south where you'll wind alongside the Arkansas River.
 Roll through Greenleaf State Park and then swing east onto Highway 64 until Highway 59 takes you south.
 In Poteau you'll pass Cavanal Hill which has been dubbed the "world's highest hill" at 1,999 feet above sea level - just one foot short of official designation as a mountain.
 Linger in Poteau to enjoy the savory fare at Warehouse Willy's, which has earned a reputation for serving up some of the best steaks and Cajun cuisine in the region.